Vanessa Fisk: Film

-Vanessa Fisk appears in Spider-Man: Into the Spider-Verse, voiced by Lake Bell.
-This version never knew about her husband's criminal activities, until she and Richard Fisk witnessed him fighting Spider-Man, and fled in horror.
-While driving away, Vanessa and Richard were hit by an oncoming truck and killed.
-This motivated Wilson to create a particle accelerator in order to find alternate versions of his family in other universes.
+Vanessa Fisk appears in Spider-Man: Into the Spider-Verse (2018), voiced by Lake Bell.
+This version was unaware of her husband's criminal activities until she and Richard Fisk witnessed him fighting Spider-Man.
+After they flee in horror and are killed in a car accident, Wilson spearheads the creation of the "Super-Collider" to find alternate variants of his family in the multiverse.